Using a Solicitor during Mediation

 We would recommend you seek legal advice at some point during your separation and divorce.

 Advice from a solicitor should provide you with confidence and reassurance that the proposals you are making are fair to you.
-You may find this link to solicitors useful.

 What will a solicitor do for me during mediation?